besley/Slickflow/README.md

  1).
 Community version
  The community version is under LGPL license.
  2). **Commercial license**
- The enterprise, ultimate and universe version has commercial license, technical support and upgrade for customers.
+ The enterprise, ultimate and universe version can be provided with commercial license, technical support and upgrade for customers.

  if you have any further inquery, please feel free to contact us: